- Oca is a tuber crop native to the Andes, where it was developed alongside the similar tuber crops potato, ulluco, and mashua.

 Although oca flowers primarily in autumn at temperate latitudes, it does not require short days for flowering.
 It does require cool, humid weather, which primarily occurs in fall in most climates.
 Here at the Washington coast, where weather is cool and humid year round, oca planted in March begins flowering about the end of May and continues until the frost.
 We see the most abundant flowering when the daily temperature range is between 44 and 62° F (7 to 17 C) with humidity of 88% or more.
 In warm, dry climates, most oca varieties will generally not flower at all.

 If you have the right climate and the right selection of compatible varieties, oca can produce quite a lot of seed.
 I can easily collect 300 seeds per plant from varieties that flower abundantly and for a long duration.
+Each pod can typically contain 15 seeds, in five sets of three.
 Where the proper mix of varieties is present, oca can produce seed without human intervention and potentially naturalize.
 Seed set has been observed in the field in the Andes and farmers may intentionally or unintentionally propagate varieties that have appeared as volunteers (Bonnave 2014).

 Crosses between oca and other Oxalis species, many of which are sold as ornamentals, are unlikely but not impossible.
 The genus Oxalis is complex, with plants covering a range of different chromosome numbers, levels of ploidy, and pollen incompatibility systems.
 It is very unlikely that any Oxalis species that is not of South American origin could hybridize with oca.
 There may be a few Andean species that have some potential for crossing.
 There is a group of Oxalis species named the Oxalis Tuberosa Alliance that are evolutionarily close and may be able to interbreed in some cases.
 See Emshwiller (2002) for more information.